codycarter1763/ESP32-Temperature-Humidity-Logger---Node-Red/README.md

 - DHT11 Temperature/Humidity Sensor

 # ESP32 Modbus
 Below is a custom firmware that sets up the ESP32 as a Modbus RTU server that collects temperature and humidity measurements from DHT11 sensors.
-Sensor data is stored into the ESP32's registers for use in Node-RED
+Sensor data is stored into the ESP32's registers for use in Node-RED.

+This setup can be done with openPLC, though creating your own Modbus firmware allows for more flexibility and sensor compatibility.

 ## Required Libraries
 When running this firmware, install these libraries: